magabriel/librarian/README.md

 #### Customize `librarian.yaml`

 - `config.content_types`: A list of content types definitions, in the form `name: regular expression`.
-Feel free to use your own names except for the `tvshows` entry, which also requires an special format (see below).
+Feel free to use your own names except for the special types `tvshows` and `music` entries, which may also requires an special format (see below).

 - `config.tvshows.numbering_schema`: The numbering schema to use for output TV shows episode files.
 The file will be renamed using this pattern.
 You can use `{season:N}` and `{episode:N}` placeholders for season and episode numbers,